sara-nl/singularity-course/run-docker.md

 ### <a name="check-docker"></a> 2.
 Check the docker installation

-* Run the following command in a terminal.
-This command downloads a test image and runs it in a container.
+* Run the following commands in a terminal.

     ```sh
     docker --version
+    docker info
-    docker run hello-world
+    docker image ls
+    docker container ls --all
     ```

 Image: An image is an executable package that includes everything needed to run an application.
 Container: A container is a runtime instance of an image--what the image becomes when executed.

+This command downloads a test image and runs it in a container.
+    ```sh
+    docker run hello-world
+    ```